 You may be wondering how to clean a yoga mat if you’ve been doing a lot more home workouts of late.
 You've already picked up on the best yoga mats out there but what's next?
 Hygiene has always been an important step before, during, and after exercise yet in recent times it has become even more integral to keep yourself and your equipment pristine.

-But just how dirty can a yoga mat get, we hear you cry?
-Well, even the best and most ‘antibacterial’ yoga mats on the market can still be a germ magnet.
-Whether you’re holding yoga poses in a sweat-drenched hot sauna or crunching out a strenuous set of sit-ups, it’s safe to say yoga mats can become a Petri dish for germs and bacteria over time.
+But just how dirty can a yoga mat get?
+Even the best and most "antibacterial" yoga mats on the market can still be a germ magnet.
+Whether you’re holding yoga poses in a sweat-drenched hot sauna or crunching out a strenuous set of reps with the best resistance bands for yoga, it’s safe to say yoga mats can become a Petri dish for germs and bacteria over time.
 "Making skin contact with a dirty yoga mat covered in germs and bacteria can lead to skin infections, acne, toenail fungus,” warns US surgeon David A. Greuner.

 How often should you be cleaning your yoga mat?

 Yoga mats are a bit like make-up brushes: while they can harbor many germs, cleaning them is not always high on everyone’s priority list.
 If you exercise regularly, hygienists recommend you clean down your mat after every session.
 The rule of thumb is to wipe it down after every session as it could also prolong your mat’s life, but if you’ve neglected it for a while, there are many quick and easy cleaning options to choose from.